 Our immigration expert will discuss your case in detail and will identify the most feasible plan.
 Based on the selected route, you will be given a checklist of documents that need to be submitted with your application.

 As soon as your application is ready, we’ll submit it to the immigration office.
 We’ll stay in close contact with the office and will keep you updated regarding the status of the application.

-When the decision arrives, we'll inform you.
-In case of a refusal, we'll assist you file an appeal after reassessing the results and your case.
+When the decision arrives, we’ll inform you.
+In case of a refusal, we’ll assist you in filing an appeal after reassessing the results and your case.